synfron/ReshaperForBurp/docs/Rules.md

 Intercept the message in the Proxy interceptor

-Only relevant for Proxy tool captured events.
+Only relevant for Proxy tool-captured events.

 Availability: HTTP, WebSocket

 #### Fields

 Action - User Defined, Intercept, or Disable.

 ### Log

 Log message to the Burp extension console